jasour/Generative-AI/README.md

 Complete with references to seminal research papers and emerging methodologies, this work serves as a valuable learning resource for advanced students, researchers, and practitioners aiming to master the foundations and frontiers of generative AI.
 It extends the discussion to real-world applications, notably robotic trajectory generation using diffusion models, illustrating how generative AI principles can be applied beyond image and text generation.

+A comprehensive and rigorous guide to the foundations of Generative AI, covering key algorithms, architectures, and real-world applications such as robotic control using diffusion models.
+Designed for advanced learners and practitioners seeking both mathematical depth and practical insight.

 **Topics:**